root-project/root/docbook/users-guide/Graphics.md

-In each case the perspective camera is constrained to keep the chosen floor plane, defined by a pair of world axes, appearing level at all times – i.e. there is no banking of the ‘horizon’ that you experience when a plane rolls.
+In each case the perspective camera is constrained to keep the chosen floor plane, defined by a pair of world axes, appearing level at all times - i.e. there is no banking of the ‘horizon' that you experience when a plane rolls.
 There are also three orthographic camera choices:

 -   Orthographic (XOY)